 Number of Referrals Total AND last 30 days

-Referrals Captured compared to Referral Brand Visits (i.e. brand visit referral conversion)
+Referrals Captured compared to Referral Visits (i.e. referral visit referral conversion)

 Referrals Captured compared to Referral Page Views (i.e. page view referral conversion)

 If referral conversions are low, first check the other areas of the Referral Funnel to see if members are joining and engaging and if referral visits are high: